totalspectrum/llvm-propeller2/wiki.md

 - Jump tables don't work.
 Make sure to compile with -fno-jump-tables or else switch statements won't work.
 - There's an issue somewhere with relocating symbols stored in .rodata (i.e if you try to do something like `struct_t a = {a_global_value}`), `a_global_value` won't get re-located correctly by the linker and the resulting code doesn't work. workaround is to explicitly set the value in a to `a_global_value`, i.e. `a.val = a_global_value`.
 - mod operator gets lowered to multiplication/division/subtraction, which seems to sometimes not return the correct value.
 For instance, if writing a printf implementation, and we want to get the character for a given digit, we might do something like `"0123456789abcdef"[n % base]`. `n % base` seems to have some high bits set to 1 (seemingly random).
 I believe this is a result of how multiplication is done and the issue is the representation of the mul instruction in the backend. to be explored more.
+- likely related to above, don't have a way to distinguish between mul and qmul uses. should use mul if both operands are i16 zero-extended to i32, qmul otherwise.
+Probably some llvm pattern could be used, because there's no way to know (at compile time) if a register will have a zero-extended i16 other than very specific cases (such as using the result of a i16 zextload).
+- something isn't correct with how functions are added to section (or how sections are referenced by the linker) cause trying to run with gc-sections removes all sections except main